-People like you have been asking some very good questions about how Main and Me works.
+People like you have been asking some very good questions about how Main&Me works.
 Here are some of the most common questions received since we’ve launched.

 Q: Is this an app or a website or both?

-The mobile app displays what’s for sale in the local businesses immediately around you (whether you’re in your own town, or visiting new places across the country), and serves as the ever-ready “uptake” device for when shoppers (and business owners) want to add photos to their wish lists (and online storefront pages).
+The app displays what’s for sale in the local businesses immediately around you (whether you’re home, or visiting another Main&Me city), and serves as the ever-ready “uptake” device for when shoppers and business owners want to add more photos to their wish lists or storefront galleries.

-Q: How will it work?
+Q: How does it work?
 Who does what?
 Do shoppers take photos, or do businesses, or both?

-A: The revolutionary thing about Main and Me is that either merchants or shoppers can start creating store pages for their community, simply by snapping a photo, captioning it and “checking it in” (the check in feature having been borrowed from Foursquare and other location-based services).
-Main and Me employs this “user-generated content” strategy so that a single (!) shopper or merchant can kickstart the process of building a Main and Me network in any given location.
+A: The revolutionary thing about Main&Me is that either merchants or shoppers can create store pages for their community, simply by opening the app, snapping a photo, adding some basic info then saving it.
+Main&Me employs this user-generated content strategy so that no single executive director has to provide all the labor, and multiple shoppers or merchants can kickstart a Main&Me network in any given location.
 When shoppers upload photos of their favorite local goods and services, merchants can claim pages created on their behalf (or not) and add even more items to them.
-The Main and Me “ecosystem” consists of free Store Pages (pages dedicated to the offerings of a single business), Community pages (where we collect all the offerings of all the businesses in a town or neighborhood) and shoppers’ 100% local-supportive wish lists and registries (created from the local products and services uploaded to the site).
+The Main&Me ecosystem consists of a single community page that automatically appears as “Your City&Me” and acts as a portal to multiple storefront gallery pages and shoppers’ user pages featuring their wish lists and registries (photos of the products and services they save for that purpose).

 Q: What about businesses who already have a website or Facebook page?